College Student Resume Examples

 - Extracurricular Activities: Mention involvement that highlights skills beneficial to the workplace, like teamwork, commitment, and responsibility.

-- Volunteer Experience: Indicates a sense of social responsibility and the ability to work with diverse groups, setting you apart from others.
+- Volunteer Experience: Indicates a sense of social responsibility and the capacity to work with diverse groups, setting you apart from others.

 - Certifications: Include any certifications related to your field, like a Google Analytics Certificate, to add credibility to your profile.